firebase/flutterfire/docs/analytics/_events.md

 As with custom parameters, register the default event parameters to ensure they appear in Analytics reports.

-Parameters to be added to the map of parameters added to every event.
-They will be added to the map of default event parameters, replacing any existing parameter with the same name.
 Valid parameter values are String and num.
 Setting a key's value to null will clear that parameter.
 Passing in a null value will clear all parameters.

 ```dart
 // Not supported on web